 The short circuit mode is accessed by pressing the three buttons marked in Figure 9.
 All three buttons should be in a pushed in state.
 In this mode, the two probes can be used to check if a short circuit exists between two points in a circuit.
 The mode works by checking if a closed loop is formed between the probes.
 A closed loop is a path in a circuit is one in which current can flow.
 This means that if two points are shorted together, current will flow between them.
 If there are not connected, then there is no closed path for the current to travel (open loop) and hence no current will flow.

-The oscilloscope (Figure 10) is one of the most interesting pieces of equipment that you will be using in the lab.
-Although it can only be used to measure voltages, it allows for a large amount of functions to be performed on the acquired data.
-It is particularly helpful in measuring voltages that change with time as it is able to not only plot the wave form but also automatically measure many parameters associated with the wave.
-The probes of an oscilloscope are similar to the one shown in Figure 11.
-The small black clip is connected to the ground of the circuit whereas the larger grey part of the probe is connected to the point whose voltage needs to be measured.
+The oscilloscope (Figure 10) is one of the most interesting pieces of equipment that we will be using in the lab.
+Although it can only measure voltages, it allows us to perform a large number of functions on the acquired data.
+It is particularly helpful in measuring voltages that change with time, as it is able to not only plot the wave form but also automatically measure many parameters that correspond with the wave.
+The probes of an oscilloscope are similar to the ones we can see in Figure 11.
+The small black clip connects to the ground of the circuit, whereas the larger gray part of the probe connects to the point whose voltage we need to measure.

-In electronic lab, the DMM is used to measure voltage whereas the oscilloscope is used to observe signal wave forms.
+In electronic lab, the typical DMM measures voltage whereas the use of an oscilloscope is to observe signal wave forms.

 10. Function Generators